Crushed Red Pepper: What Kind of Pepper Is It Made From?

 Conclusion

-In summary, what kind of pepper is crushed red pepper?
-It’s a versatile, flavorful spice made from dried chili peppers that have been crushed into flakes or powder.
+In summary, crushed red pepper is a versatile, flavorful spice made from dried chili peppers that have been crushed into flakes or powder.
 Whether you're looking to add a little heat to your favorite dish or experiment with new flavors, crushed red pepper is an essential tool in any kitchen.

 With the right knowledge and a few practical tips, you can confidently use crushed red pepper in a variety of recipes.
 So next time you reach for that bottle, remember—this isn't just a spice; it's a gateway to bold, exciting flavors.